genadyms/patient/README.md

+# patient project

-# patient test project, whit use GWT
+Test project, which use GWT, Hibernate